Golden State Warriors Sweep Cleveland Cavaliers To Win The NBA Finals & Fans Are Shook

 History was made on June 8, as for the second time since he joined the NBA, LeBron James was swept in the NBA Finals.
 Steph Curry, Kevin Durant, and the rest of the Golden State Warriors shut out King James and the Cleveland Cavaliers by winning game 4 by a score of 108-85, earning the Dubs their third NBA Championship in four years.
 After the half the Warriors held an over 20 point lead, extending it to over 25 points by the final quarter.
 They were ahead by so much that Cavs superstar LeBron was finally given a much deserved rest, getting taken out of the game with over four minutes left.
 There was no way the Cavs could hold out hope of any comeback and Bron and coach Tye Lue knew it.
 As he left the court he gave congratulatory fist-pumps to Steph and the rest of the Warriors players, which showed that guy is pure class!

 Adding insult to injury, the Warriors’ victory happened in front of a packed Quicken Loans arena in Cleveland.
 With LeBron entering free agency in the 2018 off-season, and many speculating he would leave Cleveland, many fans believed this was King James’s last game as a Cavalier.
 Others were sad that LeBron – who put up spectacular performance in every game during the Finals – failed yet again to win a ring.
 Some even blamed Tristan Thompson for his cheating on Khloe Kardashian, twisting the long-rumored “Kardashian Kurse” to something like the “Tristan Trap.”
+Meanwhile fans took to Twitter to congratulate the Warriors for their complete dominance in the finals.

+Congrats to the Warriors, they played with more effort and the will of a championship team.
+What a special thing we are witnessing with this franchise.
+This will be a sad NBA once this dynasty is done and on the other side, Lebron is out of the NBA as well. pic.twitter.com/hGVuJDqLgY

 LeBron and the Cavs were swept by the San Antonio Spurs in the 2007 NBA Finals, but this loss just feels much more humiliating.
 It’s also felt like it was over before it began.
 Sure, LeBron led the Cavs back from a 3-1 deficit in the 2016 finals, but the odds were against Cleveland ahead of Game 4.
 Just three teams have ever forced a Game 7 after going 0-3 in the NBA playoffs, according to NESN: the New York Knicks in 1951 (up against the Rochester Royals, who would go on to become the Sacramento Kings); the Denver Nuggets against the Utah Jazz in 1994 Western Conference semifinals; and the Portland Trail Blazers, who gave the Dallas Mavericks a run for their money in the opening round of the 2003 playoffs.